titouanc/lemur-influxdb/README.md

 ```

 If any of the `INFLUX_*` variable is not set, it will use default
 values.
-The declarations above are the default values
+The declarations above show the default values.